|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Grilled bananas are a delicious side dish to accompany savory foods and make an excellent and easy dessert.
+Grilled bananas are a delicious side dish to accompany savory foods, and they make an excellent and easy dessert.
 Because of their thick and firm texture, bananas are a great fruit to grill when barely ripe, so for this recipe, choose firm yellow bananas and not too mature ones, as the heat will cook them to mush.

 Caribbean cuisines rely on bananas to balance out the flavor in spicy dishes or in heavily seasoned meats or fish.
 These grilled bananas are a great accompaniment to jerk chicken, spicy pulled pork, or even firm white fishes like cod or halibut.
 Although not very common as a side dish in some parts of the world, don't miss out on these bananas and serve them with your favorite meats.
 The grilled bananas also make a great dessert, so use them to top vanilla ice cream and drizzle with a whiskey sauce.

 For a successful recipe, make sure that you have a well-oiled grate before putting the banana pieces on.
 By leaving the bananas in the peel, they will hold up better on the grill.